 Track 0 and Climate International Network (CAN International), held a major side-event at COP23 called “Solutions For 1.5 0C and the Sustainable Development Goals”.

-The event launched a major new publication by Track 0 & CAN International called “A Compendium of Solutions for Achieving the Sustainable Development Goals and Staying Below 1.5 0 C.” The report will soon be available for download here.
+The event launched a major new publication by Track 0 & CAN International called “A Compendium of Solutions for Achieving the Sustainable Development Goals and Staying Below 1.5 0 C.” The report is available for download here.